Buy or listen to sound clips via Amazon: Orchestral Works for Guitar Quartet

 Aleksandr Borodin (1833-1887): The Polovtsian Dances have some amazing moments.
 I was shocked at how affective some of the sound effects were (all natural produced).
 Blazing scales, intense balalaika tones, golpe’s that sound structurally dangerous to guitars, and more.

-Conclusion: One of the best guitar quartet recordings of arrangements!
+One of the best guitar quartet recordings of arrangements!
 The virtuosity is high level and the ensemble is tight.
-Combine that with a quality recording job and great arrangements and you’ve got a must-have recording for your christmas list!
+Combine that with a quality recording job and great arrangements and you’ve got a must-have recording.

 The album is accessible for all listeners.
 Amateur guitarist’s looking to hear a professional group will get to hear them pull out all the stops.
 The professionals out there will take interest in the arrangements and the very well crafted musical ideas, shaping, and rhythmic playing of the ensemble.